-When it comes to infant dresses, let me start by confessing that I am a no-sew person, but like most of the moms, I LOVE chic baby girl clothing.
-Combining both of these attributes gave me the idea of this no-sew pillowcase dress that will not only make your baby look good, but you will feel great as well - a feeling that we mothers long for!
+Let me confess that I am a no-sew person, but like most of us, I love chic infant dresses.
+So how about this fuss-free no-sew pillowcase dress that will not only make your baby look super-duper cute, but you will feel great as well (who doesn't feel good after a successful DIY job) - a feeling that we mothers often crave.

 So here are the things that you will need to make this amazing baby girl clothing out of a pillowcase: